bevy-cheatbook/bevy-cheatbook/src/setup/unofficial-plugins.md

 of these plugins, instead of just spawning lots of individual Bevy sprites for each tile.

-  - [`bevy_ecs_tilemap`][project::bevy_ecs_tilemap]
+[`bevy_ecs_tilemap`][project::bevy_ecs_tilemap]:
   - Uses one ECS Entity per tile, lets you work with the tilemap in an ECS-idiomatic way.
   - Very efficient rendering, using techniques like texture arrays, chunks, morton encoding, …
   - Lots of features: Square/Hexagon/Isometric grids, animation, layers, chunks, …

-  - [`bevy_tilemap`][project::bevy_tilemap]
-    - Another feature-rich plugin, but this one is not ECS-idiomatic (the whole map is one entity).
-    - Designed to work well for infinite/endless or dynamically-generated maps.
-  - [`bevy_simple_tilemap`][project::bevy_simple_tilemap]
-    - Limited in features, easy to use if you just need to efficiently render a grid of square tiles.
+[`bevy_ecs_ldtk`][project::bevy_ecs_ldtk] implements loading of entire maps/levels created with the LDTK editor, into Bevy.
+Based on `bevy_ecs_tilemap` internally, for efficient performance.

 ### Shapes / Vector Graphics / Canvas

 If you want to draw 2D shapes, use the [`bevy_prototype_lyon`][project::bevy_prototype_lyon] plugin.

 ### Game AI